BCLawLibrary/practical-ai-in-30-days/day-24-final-day-a-journey-through-ai-reflections-and-next-steps.md

 ## **🎁 Special Parting Gift: AI Learning Resources**

-As a final gift, here's a curated collection from watching literally hundreds 😬 of hours of AI content.
+Here's a curated collection from watching literally hundreds 😬 of hours of AI content.
 Heavy on AI literacy and productivity, with sprinkles of technical, educational, and legal insights.
 While not comprehensive, each resource here has earned its place by offering unique value in understanding AI capabilities, applications, and implications.

 ## **🧠 AI Working Knowledge & Insights**